 Mossel Bay in South Africa

-Mossel Bay is a nice coastal town, which we have visited several times during our journey through South Africa.
-First we stopped here when we followed the Garden Route from Storms River and westwards.
-Then we came back here, when we were travelling on the weddings in Georgeand went on excursions with the other wedding guests.
+Mossel Bay is a nice coastal town, which we visited several times during our trip through South Africa.
+First we stopped here when we followed Garden Route from Storms River and westwards.
+Then we came back here, when we were going to weddings in Georgeand went on excursions with the other wedding guests.

 Mossel Bay, or Mosselbaai as it is called in Afrikaans, is located 47 kilometres southwest of the town of George, on the South African coast.